kuhuhalder/kuhuhalder/README.md

-### Nice to meet you!
-I am Kuhu 👋
+# Hi, Nice to meet you! 👋

-- 😄 Pronouns: she/her/hers
-- ⚡ Fun fact: I went to three high schools
-- Hobbies

-- 🔭 I’m currently working on ...
+My name is Kuhu (she/her) and I am a current sophomore majoring in Computer Science with a Math minor at Rutgers University.

+#### 🧑🏻‍💻 My Experience ...
+- Undergraduate Research Assistant @Aresty Research Center
+- Information Technology Intern @Verizon (Summer 2020)
+- Research Assistant at WINLAB, Rutgers University (Summer 2019)

+#### 💬 My Skills ...
+##### Programming Languages:
+- Python, Java, HTML, CSS, SQL

-- :palm I’m currently learning about
+#### 📚 I am currently learning about ...
-- 👯 I’m looking to collaborate on ...
-- 💬 Ask me about Art,
+- Web Development in React and AngularJS
+- MERN stack
+- iOS App Development

+#### ❤️ Some of my hobbies are ...
+- Painting
+- Photography
+- Digital Drawing
-- 📫 Connect withLinkedIn
+- Embroidery

+#### :mailbox: Ways to Reach Out ...
+Connect with me on <a href="https://www.linkedin.com/in/kuhuhalder/">LinkedIn</a> or send me an <a href="mailto:kuhuhalder2701@gmail.com">email</a>!